IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 the value for "Router Advertisement", and set the 'Code' to 0.
 Receivers MUST ignore both of these fields.
-The 'Checksum' MUST be set to 0 by the sender; non-zero checksums MUST be ignored by the receiver.
-All other fields are to be set and parsed as specified in {{!RFC4861}} or any updating documents.
+The 'Checksum' MUST be set to 0 by the sender; non-zero checksums MUST be ignored by the receiver without causing the processing of the message to fail.
+All other fields are to be set and parsed as specified in {{!RFC4861}}
+or any updating documents.

 Options:
 : Zero or more RA options that would